 The combination of chocolate and peanut butter tastes like heaven to me.
 Give me a peanut butter cup and I’m a happy girl.
 However, this recipe from my youth beats a peanut butter cup any day of the week.

 When brown sugar, milk, peanut butter, crackers, and chocolate combine to create this candy, something magical happens.
 Unicorns and rainbows don’t appear but I still feel like breaking out in song.
-My husband, who doesn’t love chocolate like I do (he’s strange) gives this candy a nine out of ten.
+My husband, who doesn’t love chocolate as I do (he’s strange) gives this candy a nine out of ten.
 For reference, he’s not a fan of cheesecake.
-Like I said, he’s strange.
+As I said, he’s strange.
 LOL

 Ingredients You’ll Need

 - 80 crackers (I used Club crackers) Note: This number fit my 9 x 13 pan perfectly but you may need a few more (or less).

 - 1 cup of brown sugar (packed firmly)

 - 1 teaspoon vanilla

 - 1 1/4 cup of semi-sweet chocolate chips

 - 3/4 cup peanut butter (smooth, not chunky)